tasmota/docs/docs/Thermostat.md

 ### Temperature sensors

-The tasmota driver can receive the temperature either via the related MQTT command or via a local temperature sensor (see example of DS18B20 and shelly addon below).
+The tasmota driver can receive the temperature either via the related MQTT command or via a local temperature sensor (see example of a DS18B20 temperature sensor and a shelly temperature sensor addon below).

 ![Pinout](_media/thermostat/sensors.png)